vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 [{% img /images/Factory-Girl-Guide/Factory-Girl-Icon.png  150 %}](https://github.com/thoughtbot/factory_girl)

 This two-part mini-series was written for people who quickly wanna jump into working with this gem and cut to the chase without digging through the documentation for themselves.
 I did my best to keep it newbie-friendly for folks who started to play with tests rather recently.
-Obviously having been in the same shoes made me believe that it doesn’t take much to make new people feel more comfortable with testing.
+Obviously having been in the same shoes at some point made me believe that it doesn’t take much to make new people feel more comfortable with testing.
 Taking a bit more time to explain the context and demystifying the lingo goes a long way in cutting down frustration rates for beginners imho.

 ### Contents